Another civilian dies in Kashmir, death toll rises to 62

-Several groups have been fighting for decades an estimated 500,000 Indian soldiers deployed in the restive territory, demanding independence for the region or its merger with Pakistan.
+Several groups have been fighting for decades an estimated 500,000 Indian soldiers deployed in the territory, demanding independence for the region and its merger with Pakistan.

-Tens of thousands, most civilians, have died in the fighting since 1989 when the armed rebellion against Indian rule of the Himalayan territory began.
+Tens of thousands, most civilians, have died in the fighting since 1989 when the fight against Indian rule of the Himalayan territory began.